Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 Blueprint Grid is a descriptive one, there is a text telling what we used to get the displayed materials.
 Fruit Vase is actually a collection of 7 scenes.
 There is one vase with fruits across all scenes and each scene is dedicated to some specific look, thus uses a different set of materials.

 * *Tree Island* scene is a showcase of a more cartoony use case.
 Imagine a 3d-platform game with such a look.
-Or Any other arcade game.
+Or a ny other arcade game.

 * *Room*.
 We just had to include a room.